opengovsg/engineering-practices/source-control/commits-and-prs.md

   - [Marking duplicates](https://help.github.com/en/articles/about-duplicate-issues-and-pull-requests)

-### Content and Requirements
+### Tests and Code Coverage

 All PRs should include tests.
 If no tests are present on purpose, the PR description should indicate why none were needed.

 Repositories should ideally have explicit code coverage targets, and a policy that no PR reduces coverage.
-It is recommended that the coverage level be an automatically assessed criteria for a PR to be mergeable (i.e. PR which cause coverage to drop are blocked).
+It is recommended that the coverage level be an automatically assessed criteria for a PR to be mergeable (i.e. PRs which cause coverage to drop are blocked).

+OGP recommends repos use [coveralls](https://coveralls.io/) which integrates well with OGP's adopted test tool [jest](https://jestjs.io/).

 ### Draft PRs

 Once a PR is opened, it is expected to be reviewed in a timely manner.
 Engineers should proactively check the repositories their teams own, and contribute PR reviews before starting entirely new work.
+Teams should set aggressive targets for PR review timeliness.
+Ideally a PR owner should receive the first feedback to a PR within 1 business day.

 Because reviews can take a considerable amount of time, and because engineers are notified when PRs are opened, PR owners should be considerate when opening PRs.
-PRs should only be opened when the typical criteria have been met:
+PRs should only be opened when they really are ready for review.
+In practice, this mean:
 - PR Description is complete
 - Changeset is complete
 - Tests are present
 - Functional tests have been performed locally

-That being said, it is sometimes needed to get feedback early.
+It is however sometimes needed to get feedback early.
 For these cases, PRs may be opened in an incomplete state, provided they meet the following requirements:
 1. They are opened as [Draft PRs](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
-2. The PR title includes a leading string `[WIP] ` in the PR title
+2. The PR title includes a leading string `[WIP] ` in the PR title (WIP stands for "Work In Progress")
 3. [Optional] Add a label `wip`

 Draft PRs are not expected to receive proactive reviews from engineers.
 Instead the PR owner may seek feedback from specific folks as needed.